-The Lodge is situated on the edge of the RSPB Abernethy Natural Nature Reserve which is home to the largest remaining remnant of caledonian pine forest.
+Ryvoan Lodge’s local area is on the edge of the RSPB Abernethy Natural Nature Reserve which is home to the largest remaining remnant of Caledonian pine forest.
 This is home to a variety of birds and mammals including the osprey, capercaillie, black grouse, Scottish crossbill, crested tit, red squirrel, red deer and wildcat.
 There are bird feeding and red squirrel feeding stations within the Nethy Bridge network of paths.

 Popular with children is the wildlife park at Kincraig and the reindeer centre at Glenmore.

 There is a sandy beach at Loch Morlich enjoyed by many on a hot Summer’s day.
 Alternatively, an hour away are the beaches of the Morayshire coast e.g. Cullen, Hopeman, Lossiemouth and the Culbin sands at Nairn.